owentar/x-copilot/README.md

 [![Build Status](https://travis-ci.org/owentar/x-copilot.svg?branch=master)](https://travis-ci.org/owentar/x-copilot)

 This is a plugin for [X-Plane] to support voice commands in the simulator.
+The main intention is to have a cross-platform plugin (Win, Mac and Linux) which allows the user to instruct voice commands to the simulator.

 ## Table of contents
 - [Goals](#goals)